-Auslan language skills can be an advantage for work in teaching, child care, community welfore, public service and helath positions.
+Auslan language skills can be an advantage for work in teaching, childcare, community welfare, public service and health positions.

 Note: Completion of a TAFE SA course does not guarantee an employment outcome.
 Formal requirements other than educational qualifications (eg licensing, professional registration), may apply to some occupations.

 Qualifications & Skills Covered

 This qualification begins with introductory signing skills and then moves on to developing skills for confidently communication in routine as well as some more challenging contexts.
 The course aims to develop the Auslan communication skills for a variety of situations such as casual conversations with deaf family and friends or communication with deaf colleagues and clients at work, moving onto a broader range of context and social contact.
 This course will also prepare you for further formal Auslan study, including interpreter training and teacher of the deaf.